vahidrnaderi/django-project-structure/README.md

     ```
     > Then open http://localhost:8000 in your browser.

-5. Stop and remove containers, networks and volumes:
+5. Stop and remove images, containers, networks and volumes:
     ```
     $ docker compose -f ./deployments/docker-compose.yml \
                      down -v --rmi local